jahuth/scheduling_and_aggregating_numerical_simulations/readme.md

  * give some mechanism for running independent parts in parallel

-The terminology is use is roughly (and partly interchangeably):
+The terminology I use is roughly (and partly interchangeably):

  * *Parameters* are python variables that create different behaviour of the model.
 This can be model parameters itself, stimulus parameters or initial conditions.
 	+ usually these parameters are named and reside eg. in a dictionary or json file